EssentialsX/Essentials/EssentialsDiscord/README.md

 14. The other ID you need to copy is the ID of the channel you wish to be your primary channel.
 In other words, this will be the channel that, by default, receives messages for player chat/join/leave/death messages as well as mute/kicks.
-To see how to further configure message types, see [TODO Configuring Messages](#).
+To see how to further configure message types, see [Configuring Messages](#configuring-messages).
 > ![Primary Channel ID](https://i.imgur.com/uMODfiQ.gif)
 > Right click your 'primary' channel -> `Copy ID` -> Paste into Notepad for later step